andrewschoen/django-cms-presentation/index.rst

 Plugins
 =======

-Plugins are the content in django CMS.
 You can use the built-in plugins, but the real power of plugins come from building your own.

 .. include:: _templates/pykc-logo.rst